Since I know all you guys are just dying to own some goats…

 PRO: It’s a couple dollars cheaper than hay.
 It’s clean and easy to transport and carry.
 There’s no waste.
 The alfalfa/bermuda is washed with water before processing.
 This is especially beneficial if you aren’t able to purchase organic varieties.
 Hopefully during the washing, some of the pesticides can be removed.

-CON: It’s not quite as healthy.
+CON: They tend to bloat more with it.
 Goats do need those long stems and you’ll want to try to supplement a bit with a real hay or grass substitute if possible.

 Breeding a goat: